 EDUC 452 - Human Relations for Teachers

 Designed to develop professional human relation skills for teaching in an aspiring pluralistic society through both theoretical and experiential work.
-Special emphasis placed on understanding social, cultural, and interpersonal dimensions of the interaction among subgroups.
-Approximately half of the course time is spent in off-campus experiences.
+Special emphasis is placed on the interaction among subgroups.
+Prerequisite: EDUC 100, EDUC 101 and 60 hours of coursework.
 Read more »

 Additional Program Requirements

-All students intending to seek licensure must first be admitted into the Teacher Preparation Program, and enlisted in another specific academic major.
+All students seeking licensure must first be admitted into the Teacher Preparation Program, and enlisted in another specific academic major.

-K-12 education students must also take a 440-level methods course in their chosen major, along with an elective life science course, mathematics course and physical science course.
+Secondary education students must also take a 440-level methods course in their chosen major, along with an elective life science course, mathematics course and physical science course.